monktastic/hackmd/spirituality/nonduality.md

 # Emptiness, no-self, and nonduality

 Teachings on the nondual nature of consciousness can be broken into stages of realization.
 Each stage is so profound that it feels unmistakably final.
-Moreover, the very nature of these insights is such that it provides one with a ready-made argument against even the _possibility_ of further progress.
-It often sounds something like this: "_I am Pure Consciousness; ideas of gain and loss can find no footing here_," or the rhetorical "_to whom does this dualistic idea of 'stages' occur?_"
+Moreover, the very nature of these insights is such that they provide one with a ready-made argument against even the _possibility_ of further progress: "_I am Pure Consciousness; ideas of gain and loss can find no footing here_," or the rhetorical "_to whom does this dualistic idea of 'stages' occur?_" Particularly between Stages 2 and 3, one often hears "that is just sectarianism; stop splitting hairs."

+As a result, there is not only the very real risk of getting stuck for decades (or lifetimes), but also of spreading one's misunderstanding to many others.
+These risks are not merely hypothetical, but indeed very common in the spiritual scene today (as we shall see).
 This makes it essential to have a full map ahead of time.
-Otherwise, there is not only the very real risk of getting stuck for decades (or lifetimes), but also of spreading one's misunderstanding to many others.
-These risks are not merely hypothetical, but indeed very common in the spiritual scene today (as we shall see).

 This piece is meant to be (part of) such a map.
 These are not my original ideas.
 I am deeply indebted to [Soh Wei Yu and John Tan](http://www.awakeningtoreality.com/) (and [their community](https://www.facebook.com/groups/AwakeningToReality)) for tirelessly sharing these insights.
 Numerous serious practitioners have found them invaluable, and I hope you will, too.